nojronatron/Bigfoot-Bib-Report-WL-Form/readme.md

 ## Development

 This project utilizes HTML, Javascript, CSS, and plaintext.
+Compatibility is severely biased toward older standards in all three languages, resulting in lots of code, and some challenges in making the form "pretty" and useable.

-There are no specific build requirements.
-It is helpful to have an operable and up-to-date version of Winlink Express installed on (or near) your development machine.
+However, single-page websites have no specific build requirements.
+It is helpful to have an operable and up-to-date version of Winlink Express installed on (or near) your development machine, as well as a bunch of browsers for testing/viewing results.

 This form should support the "top ~~~three~~~ four" popular browsers including Chrome, Firefox, Edge, and the last few major versions of IE.

 If you run across issues running this form in a specific browser, use the [Discussions](https://github.com/nojronatron/Bigfoot-Bib-Report-WL-Form/discussions/11) page to bring up the issue.

-Wanted: Your help and input!
-Contact K7RMZ at ARRL dot NET with a message about your interest(s), and be sure to include the name of this repository in the subject line.
+Wanted: *Your help and input developing this form!* Contact K7RMZ at ARRL dot NET with a message about your interest(s) and a link to your Github profile.
+Be sure to include the name of this repository in the subject line.

+### To Develop Locally

+1. Fork this repo to your Github account (this is optional but can be very helpful).
+1. Clone this repo to your local.
+1. Create a development branch named appropriately for what work you are about to do.
+1. Open the project in your preferred HTML, CSS, and javascript editor/IDE.
+1. Add, Commit, and Push your changes with appropriate comments.
+1. When you are done adding or editing the code, open a [Pull Request](#pull-requests) with appropriate documentation.
+1. If there is already an Issue and/or Discussion related to the work, please mention those in your PR Comment using the `#` linking method.

-## Branching and Pull Requests
+## Branching

 This repository uses a Root branching pattern.

 *main* is protected and requires approvals to merge in to.

-Any new or patch commits must be based on "main" and ready to merge without merge conflict in order to be considered.
+Any commits, new or patch, must be based on "main" and ready to merge without merge conflicts in order to be considered.
+I will work with you to help resolve merge conflicts, but first please review [Github's Resolving Merge Conflicts](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/addressing-merge-conflicts/resolving-a-merge-conflict-using-the-command-line) and [Atlassian's Resolving Merge Conflicts](https://www.atlassian.com/git/tutorials/using-branches/merge-conflicts).

+Your "dev" branch should be created in your local dev environment, and be based on 'main' in this repository.

+## Pull Requests

 A Pull Request should have helpful comments within it: